Geography School Trips & Tours to China

 Tiananmen Square & The Forbidden City

-Located at the centre of Beijing city is the remarkable Tiananmen Square, your pupils will gain an appreciation of the cultural diversity the city has to offer.
+Located at the centre of Beijing city is the remarkable Tiananmen Square, your students will gain an appreciation of the cultural diversity the city has to offer.
 You can visit the Tiananmen Tower, Monument to the People's Heroes, Great Hall of the People, Chairman Mao Zedong Memorial Hall and see the national flag raising ceremony.
 The square was the front door to the forbidden city and is a must place to visit in Beijing City.

 Beijing Day Five